-The Shiloh Hills Neighborhood Council is encouraged to form a work group to contact the City of Spokane and Spokane Arts to get signage for the entrance to Spokane City and Shiloh Hills.
+The Shiloh Hills Neighborhood Council is encouraged to form a work group to contact the City of Spokane and Spokane Arts to install signage for the entrances to Spokane City and Shiloh Hills.
 Since Newport Highway and Division Street are gateways into the City, signage welcoming travelers to the City of Spokane and Shiloh Hills should be examined for traffic entering the City of Spokane from the north.

-The North Spokane Corridor has an exit on Francis Avenue and should have an entrance sign for west bound traffic welcoming visitors to Shiloh Hills Neighborhood.
-The east bound traffic on Francis Avenue and the north bound traffic on Division Street also should be considered for a welcome sign to Shiloh Hills Neighborhood.
+The North Spokane Corridor features an exit at Francis Avenue (State Highway 291).
+It is recommended to install an entrance sign for westbound traffic to greet visitors arriving in the Shiloh Hills Neighborhood.
+Additionally, consider a welcome sign for eastbound traffic on Francis Avenue and northbound traffic on Division Street as they approach the Shiloh Hills Neighborhood.